idun-corp/docs/ProptechOS-Service-Object/README.md

 ### Route

-Routes provide the ability to specify which service objects should be dispatched by selected dispatchers and under what conditions (when it is created, modified or deleted).
-Therefore, the dispatcher itself is configured once with required/sensitive information, and then routing is responsible for leveraging how many service objects should be dispatched.
+Routes provide the ability to specify which ServiceObjects should be dispatched by selected dispatchers and under what conditions (when it is created, modified or deleted).
+Therefore, the dispatcher itself is configured once with required/sensitive information, and then routing is responsible for leveraging how many ServiceObjects should be dispatched.
 Routing can be updated multiple times without the need to re-configure dispatcher information.

 ### Dispatcher